Maureen-osaghae/Breaking-a-Monolithic-Node.js-Application-into-Microservices/README.md

 <img width="803" alt="image" src="https://github.com/user-attachments/assets/28771a87-2b84-478c-947e-eff4cdddce07" />

-he service should not be running any tasks now.
+The service should not be running any tasks now.
 The original monolithic container has been stopped, and all requests will be serviced by three services individually.
 On the Amazon ECS browser tab, return to your mb-ecs-cluster cluster.
 Notice the services and tasks that are running.
 <img width="757" alt="image" src="https://github.com/user-attachments/assets/75ec6c65-af63-47b1-a44f-25610190b9a0" />